1nv1/LuaFRPF/README.md

-This script works on Lua and LuaJIT, it contains a ReadPropertyFile(file, parameters) function.
+This script works on Lua and LuaJIT, it contains a ReadPropertiesFile (file, properties) function.

-This function return a table, every index of table is a property parameter.
+This function return a table, every index of table is a property.
 If you run with the next test config file:

 How this works?
-Suppose you have the next configuration file:
+Suppose you have the next properties file:

 ```